 Nursing homes may count on the fact that some patients are unable or unwilling to report situations of abuse or neglect.
 Some nursing homes have had numerous complaints yet continue to operate.
 If you notice any signs of abuse or neglect, it is imperative that you report the problem as soon as possible.
 Speak to a nursing home abuse attorney to discuss the situation.
 An experienced lawyer understands exactly what to look for and how to resolve these types of serious cases.

 Your loved one deserves to be treated properly.
 Check on your loved one regularly and consult with his or her caregivers.
 Let your loved one know that it is always best to inform you of any problems or injuries while under the care of a nursing facility.
-If you suspect abuse or neglect, contact the experienced legal team at The Bader Law Firm to discuss your case today.
+If you suspect abuse or neglect, contact the experienced legal team at Bader Scott Injury Lawyers to discuss your case today.

 Seth Bader is an Auto Accident and Personal Injury Attorney who practices in Atlanta, Rome, Savannah, Norcross, Carrollton, Georgia.
 He graduated from Florida State University College of Law and has been practicing law for 14 years.
 Seth Bader believes in fighting for the injured.
 Learn more about his experience by clicking here.